 Volumetric boundaries.
 While Somatic States seeks to problematize the discreteness of national entities, depicted in maps as coherent and wholly detached from their neighbors (what Benedict Anderson has referred to as “logomaps”), the intention of this second project is to challenge the horizontality of cartographic representations.
 The collaborative project, with contributions by anthropologists and geographers, proposes volumetric boundaries as an analytical framework to theorize the actual operation and management of territorial sovereignty.
 The current obsession with border walls, both in the United States and elsewhere, projects an imaginary of the nation-state that is essentially flat, but such attempts at bordering lose all potency when facing challenges that take place above or below that surface.
 In foregrounding the materiality of intangible spatial configurations such as dust, wind or radio waves, the project seeks to bring more-than-human spaces into analysis and make a critical intervention in contemporary border studies.
-A set of interventions was recently published in the journal Cultural Anthropology, and I am currently discussing an expanded book version with a major academic press.
+A set of interventions was recently published in the journal Cultural Anthropology, a second one in 2019 in Society & Space, and an expanded book version is currently under way with Duke University Press.

 Topology.
 The third part of what is really a series in a larger project seeking to challenge the cartographic imagination, will problematize the fixity of maps by looking at the contribution topology can make to border studies.
 Unlike topography which is Euclidean and geographically bound, topology gives precedence to the relational, to vectors and rhizomes.
 A topological space (in the words of geographers Virginia Blum and Anna Secor) is “not defined by the distances between points that characterize it when it is in a fixed state but rather by the characteristics that it maintains in the process of distortion and transformation (bending, stretching, squeezing, but not breaking).”
 This topological model is something I find very exciting as it resonates exceptionally well with my field site at the Russia-China border, and more generally with the management of political space in Russia.